markmerker/thinkcspy/_sources/PythonTurtle/LPS/OurFirstTurtleProgram.rst

 Our First Turtle Program
 ------------------------

-Let's try a couple of lines of Python code to create a new turtle and start drawing a simple figure like a rectangle.
-We will refer to our first turtle using the variable name alex, but remember that you can choose any name you wish as long as you follow the naming rules from the previous chapter.
+Below is a simple program that does some turtle graphics.
+The are a few lines of code needed to set things up.
+We will go into detail on them later.
+For now, we will just use them so we can start drawing.

+Line 3 creates a turtle named alec.
+It is in the center of the screen, facing right.
+For the rest of the code, myrtle follows various commands that cause it to move around the screen, drawing as it goes.

 The program as shown will only draw the first two sides of the rectangle.
-After line 4 you will have a straight line going from the center of the drawing canvas towards the right.
-After line 6, you will have a canvas with a turtle and a half drawn rectangle.
-Press the run button to try it and see.
+See if you can figure out how to draw the rest of the rectangle.

 .. activecode:: ch03_1
     :tour_1: "Overall Tour"; 1-6: Example01_Tour01_Line01; 3: Example01_Tour01_Line02; 4: Example01_Tour01_Line03; 5: Example01_Tour01_Line04; 6: Example01_Tour01_Line05;